harmonysoft-tech/traute/core/javac/README.md

 This specifies an *IllegalArgumentException* to be thrown when a *null* is received for a *@NotNull* method parameter and *IllegalStateException* to be thrown when a method marked by *@NotNull* tries to return *null*.

-**Exception Text**
+### 7.6.
+Exception Text

 The plugin uses pre-defined error text in *null*-checks, however, it's possible to customize that.
-It's defined through the [traute.failure.text.](https://github.com/denis-zhdanov/traute/blob/master/core/common/src/main/java/tech/harmonysoft/oss/traute/common/util/TrauteConstants.java#L88) prefix followed by the [instrumentation type](https://github.com/denis-zhdanov/traute/blob/master/core/common/src/main/java/tech/harmonysoft/oss/traute/common/instrumentation/InstrumentationType.java#L69).
+It's defined through the *traute.failure.text.* option prefix followed by the [instrumentation type](https://github.com/denis-zhdanov/traute/blob/master/core/common/src/main/java/tech/harmonysoft/oss/traute/common/instrumentation/InstrumentationType.java#L69).

 It's possible to use substitutions in the custom text value.
 They are defined through the `${VAR_NAME}` syntax.
 Following variables are supported now:
 * *PARAMETER_NAME* - expands to the name of the method parameter marked by *@NotNull* where *null* is received (available in *parameter* checks only)